LANCING MANOR CRICKET CLUB

 Some of his bowling stats in this era of wicket-friendly pitches: 7-28, 5-8, 5-21, 6-16, 6-40, 5-1 the last is still the best 5-for return.

 A full-page profile in the Herald in June 1961 stated his best ever season was 1953 when he took 99 wickets - you'd think they would have played another game that season!.
 It also reported 9-28 against Arundel in 1954 saw all 9 bowled.
+However that appears to have been for another club as the two WOG fixtures against Arundel that summer do not record those figures.
 Both these were from before the Gramm's moved to Manor in 1958, but still reveal something of the bowling talent. with the bat he'd actually gone 21 seasons from his maiden 50 in 1937 to his first at the 'Manor' in 1958 - and followed with another 6 more in those 4 seasons as Skip - clearly the new 'home' was to his liking.
 His best season at the Manor was 1960 as he bagged the double of both Batting and Bowling Cups - something only Lenham (twice), Beale and Reynolds have subsequently achieved.
 His 7-28 this season helped him snare 27 wickets at 6 each as he also snapped up lots of cheap 2-for's and 3-for's

 His last season, 1961, saw another 400 Run/25 Wicket season with a top score of 59 and 5-fors of 6-40 & 5-44.